 Moving out on your own can be scary, especially if you don’t know what to expect.
-With these seven steps, you’ll be as prepared as you can be.

 Unlike being back in your dorm room, when you finally move into an apartment or home of your own, you’ll feel like you’re really on your own.
 When I stepped into my first apartment for the first time, it was open and empty – and all mine.